anyakeller/sortsAndSearches/README.md

 Visualization of sorts and searches with JS

 TODO:
--implement other sort algos, not just bubble sort
+- implement other sort algos, not just bubble sort
+- Create runtime display